jinjilynn/chart-axis/README.md

 # chart-axis

-Library to generate a continuous value range by some interval, and get the coordinate position according to the specified value
+Library to generate a continuous range by some interval, and get the coordinate position according to the specified value

 ## Install